ikaru5/hathor-operation/README.md

 ### policy!

 A `policy!` is a strict policy.
-This means, if it fails, the whole execution will be stopped and even failure steps wont be called.
+This means, if it fails, the whole execution will be stopped and even failure steps won't be called.

 Internally it will call step macro with `step method, step_type: :strict_policy`.